scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

 Kalman Filter and State Estimation
 ----------------------------------

-It was back in 1960 that R. E. Kalman introduced his filter [Brown2012]_.
+It was back in 1960 that R. E. Kalman introduced his filter [Kalman]_.
 It immediately became popular in guidance, navigation, and control applications.
 The Kalman filter is an optimal, in the minimum mean-squared error sense, as means to estimate the *state* of a dynamical system [Simon2006]_.
 By state we mean a vector of variables that adequately